 - Turn your wrist so that your palm is facing downward.

 - The Obstacle Detection App will quickly SLEEP when your hand is in this position.

 - The Obstacle Detection app will quickly Wake-up.

 - Sunu Band will continue working in the same sonar mode that was selected prior to sleep.

 You can manage, enable, or disable gesture control from within the mobile app.
 Please refer to the Sunu App guide for more details.

 Resetting Sunu band

 Sunu Band can be reset to its factory defaults.
 To reset Sunu Band:

-- Press and hold the NAVIGATE button for 3 seconds, unit Sunu Band begins to vibrate.
+- Press and hold both the HOME and NAVIGATE buttons for 3 seconds, unit Sunu Band begins to vibrate.

 - Allow Sunu Band to go through the reset process.
 This should only take about 20-30 seconds.